DBTrenches/tsqlscheduler/README.md

 ### Availability Group Mode

 - Clone the repository and dot source the DeploymentFunctions.ps1 script file
-- Deploy the solution in AG mode against the AG database
+- Deploy the solution in AG mode against a database in the AG
-- Deploy the solution in standalone mode against every instance which can host the primary replica
+- Deploy the solution in standalone mode against every instance which can host the primary replica (not in an AG database)
-- Deploy the AutoUpsert task on all nodes which can host the AG.
+- Deploy the AutoUpsert task on all nodes which can host the AG
-  - The notify operator must exist on the instance or the job will not be created.
+  - The notify operator must exist on the instance or the job will not be created
+- Deploy the UpdateReplicaStatus job against the AG solution

 ```powershell
 . ./src/DeploymentFunctions.ps1